What do banks do?

 Trading

-In a Trading role you will be responsible for taking risk decisions, you could put your coding skills to work to develop state-of-the art quantitative models to price bonds, interest rate derivatives, caps, floors, swaptions and exotic options.
-You will liaise with Structuring to source the various exposures that make up bespoke products developed for clients.
+In a trading role, you’ll be responsible for making risk decisions.
+Put your coding skills to work to develop state-of-the-art quantitative models to price bonds, interest rate derivatives, caps, floors, swaptions and exotic options.
+You’ll liaise with Structuring to source the various exposures that make up bespoke products developed for clients.

-As a market-maker you will match client flows on both sides, hedging any residual risk in the market and monitoring all risk parameters.
-Market insights are key to develop trade ideas that you will present to Sales and directly to clients.
+As a market-maker, you will match client flows on both sides, hedge any residual risk in the market and monitor all risk parameters.
+Market insights are key to developing trade ideas that you will present to Sales and directly to clients.

-Through regular contact with Sales and other DB teams (eg. Corporate Finance, FX Structuring) you will gain insights into client activity and decision making.
-You will learn to filter and interpret large volumes of information from a range of financial markets to form a view on market sentiment and identify drivers of buyers and sellers.
+Through regular contact with Sales and other Deutsche Bank teams (eg. Origination & Advisory, FX Structuring) you will gain insights into client activity and decision-making.
+You’ll learn to filter and interpret large volumes of information from a range of financial markets to form a view of market sentiment and identify drivers of buyers and sellers.

-Through on-the-job learning you will develop a deep understanding of our trading systems and our client franchise to be able to handle real-time and strategic challenges.
+Through on-the-job learning, you’ll develop a deep understanding of our trading systems and our client franchise to be able to handle real-time and strategic challenges.

 minus sign